Robert-Xsa/Introduction-to-Natural-Language-Processing/README.md

 **Text Summarization:** Automatically generating concise and coherent summaries of longer text documents.

 **Language Modeling:** Creating statistical models of language, including n-grams and neural network-based models like recurrent neural networks (RNNs) and transformers.

+NLP has a wide range of practical applications, including chatbots, sentiment analysis for social media monitoring, language translation, content recommendation systems, and much more.
+It is a rapidly evolving field with a significant impact on industries such as healthcare, finance, marketing, and customer service.
+NLP techniques and models continue to advance, and they are at the core of many modern AI applications.